UNStats/covid-19-response/content/useful-links/international-organisations-resources.md

 ### United Nations Educational, Scientific and Cultural Organization (UNESCO)

 - [UNESCO’s support: Educational response to COVID-19](https://en.unesco.org/themes/education-emergencies/coronavirus-school-closures/support)
-  - COVID-19 response initiatives with focus on education
+  - COVID-19 response initiatives with focus on education.
 - [COVID-19 Educational Disruption and Response](https://en.unesco.org/covid19/educationresponse)
   - Global monitoring of country-wide and localized school closures and how learners are not being able to attend schools due to the pandemic.